 He knew the Room better than anyone, and it had warned against abstract requests.
 Who knew exactly how the Room would interpret his needs?
 However, he had a very specific problem, and the only way to describe it all was to let the Room figure it out itself.
-Maybe when the Room was first created it might not work, but after all this time… Well, there was only one way to find out.
-As he turned the final time, it was to find a door had materialized in the wall, a golden burnished doorknob gleaming against the dark wood.
+Maybe when the Room was first created it might not work well, but after all this time… There was only one way to find out.

 The room he entered was a small one, but very comfortable looking.
 There was a small hearth against one wall, a pleasant fire filling the room with warmth and light.
 A few bookcases lined the walls, along with a magnificent painting of Hogwarts.
 Resting in the center of the plush rug that filled the room from wall to wall sat a small low table with a woman seated behind it, sipping on a cup of tea.
 The far wall even had a glass door which led onto what looked like a balcony, if that was even possible.
 Wait, what the—?